openeuropa/task-runner/README.md

       this file to declare default options which are expected to work with your application under regular circumstances.
 This file should be committed in the project.
-    * Third parties might implement config modifiers to act on config as it has been built at this stage.
-A config modifier is a class implementing the `\OpenEuropa\TaskRunner\Contract\ConfigModifierInterface`.
-Such a class should be placed under the `TaskRunner\ConfigModifiers` relative namespace.
-For instance when `Some\Namespace` points to the `src/` directory, then the config modifier class should be placed in the `src/TaskRunner/ConfigModifiers` directory and will have the namespace set to `Some\Namespace\TaskRunner\ConfigModifiers`.
-The class name should end with the `ConfigModifier` suffix.
-Use the `::modify()` method to alter the configuration.
-A `@priority` annotation tag can be defined in the class docblock in order to determine the order of config modifiers.
+    * Third parties might implement config providers to modify the config, passed as an array, by adding, overriding or removing array elements.
+A config provider is a class implementing the `ConfigProviderInterface`.
+      Such a class should be placed under the `TaskRunner\ConfigProviders` relative namespace.
+For instance when `Some\Namespace` points to `src/` directory, then the config provider class should be placed under the `src/TaskRunner/ConfigProviders` directory and will have the namespace set to `Some\Namespace\TaskRunner\ConfigProviders`.
+The class name should end with the `ConfigProvider` suffix.
+Use the `::provide()` method to alter the configuration.
+A `@priority` annotation tag can be defined in the class docblock in order to determine the order in which the config providers are running.
 If missed, the "0 priority" is assumed.
 This mechanism allows also to insert custom YAML config files in the flow, see the following example:
       ```
-      namespace Some\Namespace\TaskRunner\ConfigModifiers;
+      namespace Some\Namespace\TaskRunner\ConfigProviders;

       use Consolidation\Config\ConfigInterface;
-      use OpenEuropa\TaskRunner\Contract\ConfigModifierInterface;
+      use OpenEuropa\TaskRunner\Contract\ConfigProviderInterface;
-      use Robo\Robo;
+      use OpenEuropa\TaskRunner\Traits\ConfigFromFilesTrait;

       /**
        * @priority 100
        */
-      class AddCustomFileConfigModifier implements ConfigModifierInterface
+      class AddCustomFileConfigProvider implements ConfigProviderInterface
       {
+          use ConfigFromFilesTrait;
-          public static function modify(ConfigInterface $config)
+          public static function provide(array &$config)
           {
               // Interleave custom.yml between runner.yml.dist and runner.yml.
               Robo::loadConfiguration(['custom.yml'], $config);
+              static::importFromFiles($config, [
+                  'custom.yml',
+                  'custom2.yml',
+              ]);
           }
       }
       ```